configcat/node-sdk/samples/expresswithdocker/README.md

-# Express (with docker)
+# Sample application using Express and Docker

-This is a simple nodeJS application to demostrates how to use the configcat SDK on nodeJS platform with express and docker.
+This is a simple nodeJS application to demonstrate how to use the ConfigCat SDK on NodeJS with Express and Docker.

 # Run web application on local machine
 ## Install dependencies